Ansh1234/AppDataReader/README.md

 ## Advantages of using this library
 * No Java Code.
 Only gradle dependency.
-* Read all the app data within the phone without the need of a browser.
+* Read all the app data in the device without the need of a browser.
+* Edit the table data by clicking the value of a column in a row.
+* Query the database with various types of queries like SELECT, UPDATE, DELETE, INSERT and RAW QUERY.
+Querying is made simpler by making an interactive UI for various types of Queries.
+* Copy the value of an individual column of Shared Preference and Database tables to Clipboard.
 * See all the Shared Preferences at once or file by file.
-* Copy the value of an individual column of Shared Preference and Database tables to Clipboard.
-* Shows the count of the Shared Preferences in a file and  rows in a table.
 * With the help of some additional gradle code, this library will pick up the compileSdk Version, targetSdk Version and  Build Tools Version from the main project.

 ## Install the library